zentuit/soomla-ios-core/README.md

 Storage & Meta-Data
 ---

-When you initialize _StoreController_, it automatically initializes two other classes: _StorageManager_ and _StoreInfo_. _StorageManager_ is the father of all storage related instances in your game.
+When you initialize _SoomlaStore_, it automatically initializes two other classes: _StorageManager_ and _StoreInfo_. _StorageManager_ is the father of all storage related instances in your game.
 Use it to access the balances of virtual currencies and virtual goods (usually, using their itemIds). _StoreInfo_ is the mother of all meta data information about your specific game.
 It is initialized with your implementation of `IStoreAssets` and you can use it to retrieve information about your specific game.

 The on-device storage is encrypted and kept in a SQLite database.
 SOOMLA is preparing a cloud-based storage service that will allow this SQLite to be synced to a cloud-based repository that you'll define.
 Stay tuned... this is just one of the goodies we prepare for you.